mudassaralichouhan/search-engine-core/docs/lazy-connection-handling.md

 ## Overview

-This document describes the implementation of lazy/asynchronous database connection handling in the search engine core, following microservices best practices for **loose coupling**, **fault tolerance**, **self-healing**, and **fast startup**.
+This document describes the implementation of lazy/asynchronous connection handling in the search engine core (MongoDB, Redis, Browserless, and Kafka), following microservices best practices for **loose coupling**, **fault tolerance**, **self-healing**, and **fast startup**.

 ## Problem Statement

-The original implementation had tight coupling between the search engine core and its database dependencies:
+The original implementation had tight coupling between the search engine core and its service dependencies:

 1. **Blocking Startup**: Service wouldn't start if MongoDB/Redis were unavailable
-2. **Tight Coupling**: Direct dependency on database availability at startup
+2. **Tight Coupling**: Direct dependency on service availability at startup
 3. **No Self-Healing**: Required manual restart if databases recovered
 4. **Slow Startup**: Waited for all database connections before starting